saymrwulf/litex-boards/notes.md

-2015-05-16T23:56:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards) 2015-05-25T23:05:00 - Refactor for clarity, might break a few tests though (litex-boards) 2015-05-25T01:58:00 - Implementing approach from a new paper read last night (litex-boards)
+2015-05-16T23:56:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards) 2015-05-25T23:05:00 - Refactor for clarity, might break a few tests though (litex-boards) 2015-05-25T01:58:00 - Implementing approach from a new paper read last night (litex-boards) 2015-05-25T06:55:00 - Implementing approach from a new paper read last night (litex-boards)